MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdateDeploymentPackage.md

 ```

 ### -Path

-Specifies a package source (URL) for the deployment package.
+Specify a package source path for the deployment package.

 ```yaml
 Type: String